 Frequently Asked QuestionsBelow are some of the questions we are asked most often about receiving an online education.
-Please feel free to call us at 775-353-6900 with any questions you have after reading through the information available on our website.
+Please feel free to call us at 775-353-6900 with any questions.

 There are a few qualities that seem to be consistent with successful online students.
 Typically, successful students are self-motivated, organized, and have a reading comprehension at or above grade level.
-A flexible virtual education gives more independence, but then also requires a higher level of responsibility for the student and the family.
+A flexible virtual education gives more independence, but also requires a higher level of responsibility for the student and the family.

 2. Is North Star tuition-free?

 North Star is a public school in the Washoe County School District where full-time students attend school tuition-free.
-The curriculum is free along with online textbooks and required materials that are sent from the curriculum vendor.
+The curriculum is free and includes online textbooks.

 3. When and how do students access their classes?

 The schedule flexibility is one of the main benefits of getting a virtual education.
-Students can log into their classes when it works best for them, whether that be early in the day, late at night, after practice, before, or whenever it fits in their schedule.
-Students are expected to attend LiveLesson sessions when they are scheduled unless prior arrangements have been made.
-Students access their classes by using their individual login on the site that houses our curriculum.
-They can access their classes from anywhere as long as they have a computer and high-speed Internet.
-Students should plan to work through their planner weekly, and complete all lessons assigned within that particular week.
+Students can log into their classes when it works best for them, as long as they are keeping up with their schoolwork.
+Students are expected to attend live lesson sessions when they are scheduled, unless prior arrangements have been made.
+Students can access their courses from just about anywhere, as long as they have a computer and high-speed internet.
+Students must plan to work through their planner weekly, and complete all lessons assigned within that particular week.

-North Star provides a variety of ways for students to socialize while at school, in the computer labs, during open house, at class parties, during LiveLessons where the students and teachers learn together in an online classroom, and on field trips that include entire families, as well as other opportunities that vary by teacher and circumstance.
+North Star provides a variety of ways for students to socialize.
+We offer High School "Riggins Days", various virtual and in-person clubs, virtual live lessons where the students and teachers learn together in an online classroom, and field trips that often include entire families, as well as other opportunities that vary by teacher and circumstance.

 6. How many hours a day does a typical online student spend on their schoolwork?